snowplow/documentation/docs/pipeline-components-and-applications/loaders-storage-targets/snowplow-rdb-loader/loading-transformed-data/index.md

 The loader applications are specialised to a specific storage target.
 Each one performs 3 key tasks:

-- Consume messages from SQS / SNS / Pubsub to discover information about transformed data: where it is stored and what it looks like.
+- Consume messages from SQS / SNS / Pubsub / Kafka to discover information about transformed data: where it is stored and what it looks like.
 - Use the information from the message to determine if any changes to the target table(s) are required, eg to add a column for a new event field.
 If required, submit the appropriate SQL statement for execution by the storage target.
 - Prepare and submit for execution the appropriate SQL `COPY` statement.